Version 0.64, July 07, 2016

 You need to have a recent Sphinx version installed to do that; you can find this at http://sphinx.pocoo.org/.
 Have a look at the Makefile in the pure-lang/sphinx subdirectory or type make help there for instructions.

-Alternatively, a ready-made recent snapshot of the documentation in html and pdf formats is also available in its own repository, which can be cloned as follows (the documentation is in the docs subdirectory):
+Alternatively, a ready-made recent snapshot of the documentation in html and pdf formats is also available in its own repository, which can be cloned as follows:

 The Pure configure script takes a few options which enable you to change the installation path and control a number of other build options.
 Moreover, there are some environment variables which also affect compilation and installation.